samirnarain/translation-app/README.md

 4. **Event handling**: Processes streaming and final translations
 5. **Broadcasting**: Sends to all connected clients with acknowledgments
 6. **Statistics tracking**: Monitors performance and cache efficiency
+7. **Sessions & rooms**: In-memory sessions with 9-digit numeric codes; Socket.io rooms per session
+8. **Role enforcement**: Only the Control of a session can broadcast translations to its room

 ### **Control Page:**
 1. **Speech recognition**: Web Speech API with interim and final results